-There are several reasons for the allocation priorities of the PY2023 Action Plan.
+There are several reasons for the allocation priorities of the PY2024 Action Plan.
 The first is a result of the extensive outreach that was conducted as part of the development of the 2019-2024 Consolidated Plan, as well as the public input from Imagine Kalamazoo 2025.
 This outreach was evaluated against the economic and demographic data collected for the Consolidated Plan; the realities the city must consider when determining priorities like yearly budgets, staff capacity, etc.; and the priorities of other funders in the community.
 Based on this evaluation, a set of priorities were established, and these priorities were vetted by the Community Development Act Advisory Committee and adopted by the City Commission as part of the 2019-2024 Consolidated Plan.

 COVID-19 continues to be an obstacle impacting the city and its subrecipients' ability to address the needs of the underserved.
 The increased cost of construction materials and services, as well as supply chain issues and labor shortages have impacted city nonprofit partners who work to serve the low income individuals and families in Kalamazoo.
-According to the National Association of Home Builders, building material costs have risen over 31 percent between 2020 and 2022.
-Grant funding has remained relatively the same during this same period, which reduces the number of new and rehabilitated affordable housing units available to low-income households.
+According to the Gordian, a construction cost data tracking firm, 82.5 percent of construction materials experienced a significant cost increase since 2020, with an average jump of 19 percent.
+In 2023, wood increased 16 percent, steel increased 22 percent, concrete and masonry increased 15 percent, to name just a few.
+Grant funding has remained relatively steady during this same period, which reduces the number of new and rehabilitated affordable housing units that can be achieved with these dollars.